 Polishing Japanese swords, whether katana or wakizashi, requires extreme care and patience.
-A good polish can greatly increase the beauty and value of a sword, while a bad polish can permanently ruin a blade by disrupting it’s geometry.
-This is why when learning the art of sword polishing, we suggest first beginning with a low-value sword.
-The main point of beauty of the Japanese sword is the hamon, or temper line, which is hidden within the steel until it is displayed by the polisher.
-You could say that a sword polisher, otherwise known as Togishi, reveals the soul and beauty of the sword.
+A good polish can greatly increase the beauty and value of a sword, while a bad polish can permanently ruin a blade by disrupting its geometry.
+When learning the art of sword polishing, we suggest first beginning with a low-value sword.
+Read on here for advice from the experts at Swords of Northshire.

-A bucket of water is kept close-by to wash the sword after each pass, which is where Japanese water stones get their name.
+A bucket of water is kept close by to wash the sword after each pass, which is where Japanese water stones get their name.
 If any bo-hi (groove) is present, it is not polished using the larger stones, but with smaller-sized stones or a small burnishing needle called a migaki-bo.
-By the use of these stones in polishing, the harder and softer parts of the steel begin to contrast and become more evident.
-The white, harder part of the steel consists of microscopic crystals and when light is reflected on them, the hamon becomes visible.
+Using these sword polishing stones allows the harder and softer parts of the steel to become more evident.
+The white, harder part of the steel consists of microscopic crystals, and when light is reflected on them, the hamon becomes visible.

-The final stage uses the thinnest pieces of stone, called Hazuya, which are glued onto the washi paper.
+The final stage uses the thinnest pieces of sword polishing stone, called Hazuya, which are glued onto the washi paper.
 The thickness is about the size of a normal postcard.
 These stones remove any microscopic scratches caused by the previous ones.
-Proper lighting is required in the polishing environment in order to spot small marks and defects in the steel.
+Proper lighting is required in the sword polishing environment in order to spot small marks and defects in the steel.
 As the paper is used, the layer of stone gets smaller and eventually dissipates.

 The sword polishing stone then becomes thinner and thinner until it’s eventually worn away.
-When the finger stone dissipates, and the color of the softer spine and harder cutting edge contrasts greatly, the polisher knows his job is done.
-This final process of polishing and sharpening takes another 3 to 4 days, and will result in a blade with a mirror-like finish, absent of any visible scratches on the blade.
-These natural stones from Kyoto are very rare and expensive, there is no man-made substitute.
+When the finger stone dissipates, and the color of the softer spine and harder cutting edge contrasts greatly, the sword polisher knows his job is done.
+This final process of polishing and sharpening takes another 3 to 4 days and will result in a blade with a mirror-like finish, absent of any visible scratches on the blade.
+These natural sword polishing stones from Kyoto are very rare and expensive — there is no man-made substitute.

 At Swords of Northshire, we pride ourselves in our quality work.
 If for any reason you aren't happy with your purchase, we will make it right!
 We guarantee you'll love your sword or your money back